reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

 Defining the boundary condition of the reactive transport modeling problem
 --------------------------------------------------------------------------

-Next, we define the **boundary condition** of constructed chemical system with its *temperature*, *pressure*, and *amounts of elements*.
+Next, we define the **boundary condition** of the constructed chemical system with its *temperature*, *pressure*, and *amounts of elements*.

 .. literalinclude:: ../../../../demos/python/demo-reactivetransportsolver-calcite-brine.py